Skip to Content

 Recommended Tools:

-How to Make Coffee Filter Bat Halloween Craft
+How to Make Coffee Filter Bats

 Coffee filter colored on with purple, blue, and black markers